Sambalpuri culture: Music

-Ghumra: Ghumra is considered to be a warrior instrument that was played in old times before a king was to proceed to a war or after he won a war.
-“Ghumra Dance” is based completely on these musical instruments and is a very popular form of dance in Kalahandi.
+Ghumra is considered to be a warrior instrument that was played in old times before a king was to proceed to a war or after he won a war.
+"Ghumra Dance" is based completely on these musical instruments and is a very popular form of dance in Kalahandi.
 The dancers used to hang this instrument around their chest and play it with both hands while dancing, and it creates a unique scene.